When you think about investing in the long term, don’t just stock up on bulk stacks of printer paper and buy out all the coconut water at Costco.

 - Move the assets into a rollover IRA or a Roth IRA.

-- Roll over the assets to a new employer’s workplace savings plan, if allowed.
+- If allowed, roll over the assets to a new employer’s workplace savings plan.

-- Cash out or withdraw the funds (but if you’re under the age of 59½, we don’t recommend this route because of the additional penalties you’re hit with).
+- Cash out or withdraw the funds (but if you’re younger than 59½ years old, we don’t recommend this route because of the additional penalties you’re hit with).

 What you choose will depend on your current financial situation and your goals for your retirement plan.
 Be sure to evaluate the pros and cons of each option.

-10. How long do I need to wait before I can use my money?
+10. How long do I need to wait to use my money?

-Typically, you can’t withdraw any of your retirement money before age 59½ (so specific!) without incurring a 10 percent early withdrawal penalty from the IRS on top of the income taxes you’d normally pay.
+Typically, you can’t withdraw any of your retirement money before 59½ years (so specific!) without incurring a 10 percent early withdrawal penalty from the IRS on top of the income taxes you’d typically pay.
 This early distribution penalty is the cornerstone of the government’s campaign to discourage us from ravaging our savings before our golden years.

-If you’re retiring from the company that’s currently sponsoring your plan and are at least 55 years old, you can begin to withdraw monthly income from your 401(k) with no penalty.
-However, you will owe income tax on the amount (your company’s benefits administrator can give you details on this).
+There are certain exceptions to the penalty if you need to withdraw before you reach the age of 59½.
+For instance, if you’re retiring from the company currently sponsoring your plan and are at least 55 years old, you can withdraw monthly income from your 401(k) with no penalty.
+However, you will owe income tax on the amount (your company’s benefits administrator can give you details).

-Whatever your age, your employer is required to give you a “Summary Plan Description” annually and upon request, which will address early retirement options in your 401(k) plan.
-If you roll over your 401(k) into an IRA, this option is not available to you.
+Whatever your age, your employer must give you a summary plan description (SPD) annually and upon request, which will address early retirement options in your 401(k) plan.
+This option is unavailable if you roll over your 401(k) into an IRA.

-The one other way around the 10 percent withdrawal penalty is through the “substantially equal periodic payment exception,” also known as a Section 72(t) distribution.
-This option generally gives you the least retirement pay-out available and can be used by anyone with a 401(k) plan, regardless of age.
+Another way around the 10 percent withdrawal penalty is through a “series of substantially equal periodic payments,” also known as a Section 72(t) distribution.
+This option generally gives you the least retirement payout available and can be used by anyone with a 401(k) plan, regardless of age.

-In a 72(t) withdrawal, the distributions must be “substantially equal” payments based upon your life expectancy.
-Once the distributions begin, they must continue for a period of five years or until you reach age 59½, whichever is longest.
+In a 72(t) withdrawal, the distributions must be “substantially equal” payments based on your life expectancy.
+Once the distributions begin, they must continue for five years or until you reach age 59½, whichever is longest.

 11. How many plans can I have?

 There’s no legal limit to the number of 401(k)s you can have at one time, but you can only contribute new money to the plan at your current employer.
-Therefore, it usually doesn’t make sense to keep open 401(k) plans from previous companies.
+Therefore, keeping open 401(k) plans from previous companies usually doesn’t make sense.
 To simplify things, better monitor your investments, and maintain control over your accounts, it’s a good idea to consolidate old 401(k)s into your current 401(k) or an IRA.

 Your company’s SPD should include (but is not limited to):